parijatch/PJM-Load-Forecast/README.md

-# PJM-Load-Forecast
+# STATS604_Project4_parijat_chakraborty
-Stats 604 final project
+This repository will be used to store files for Final Project 4 of STATS 604